 It all started after i woke up…

-So there i was, a swollen face from the airbag that had just hit me, shocked before the sight of blinding headlights on cement and thinking, “is this a dream?
-Pleeease let it be a dream...”
-The loud cars behind passed me by, my body ridden with pain thrust me back into the realization that this was not a dream.
-Lifting my leg in throbbing agony: a heavy, disconnected foot with orange toenails, dementedly hanging like dead weight.
+Within seconds, I was there with a swollen face from the airbag that had just hit me, shocked before the sight of blinding headlights on cement.
+Lifting my leg in throbbing agony, I found a heavy, disconnected foot with orange toenails, dementedly hanging like dead weight.

 The blinding sterility of the hospital emergency room at 2am was cutting- cutting of the green chiffon dress i had just celebrated some success in; torn straight up the middle.
-Cutting open my underwear without remorse, cold scissors sliding over me, leaving me vulnerable and without voice. i was exposed on a cold, hard table overlooked by shadows of examining strangers.
-One kind ER nurse took some time to tell me, “everything will be okay,” and i held on to his words for my dear life.
-After hours of tests, drugs, and incomplete memories, i discovered my fractured left hip, broken right ankle and need for emergency surgery.
+Cutting open my underwear without remorse, cold scissors sliding over me, leaving me vulnerable and without voice.
+One kind ER nurse took some time to tell me, “everything will be okay,” and I held on to his words for my dear life.
+After hours of tests, drugs, and incomplete memories, I discovered my fractured left hip and broken right ankle.

-The call to my parents at 6am that morning was the hardest one i’ve ever had to make. i woke them up at 6am to tell them that i had been in the hospital for the last four hours, was in horrible shape, and needed emergency surgery which they needed to be present for.
+The call to my parents at 6am that morning about my crash and forthcoming emergency surgery was the hardest one I’ve ever had to make.
 Dad also had to track down the ‘95 emerald green Civic that they gifted me as a first car; impounded somewhere unknown and unrecognizable to us all.

-In the months following, i was in a wheelchair, non-weight bearing on both legs, and unable to independently bathe, go to the toilet, or prepare food myself; forced to slow down, reflect, and tune in with an ailing body and spirit.
-In doing so, i began to see more of the support, love, and presence of my family who rallied to take care of me, my friends and colleagues who offered their patience, visits and bouquets of flowers that adorned our living room like a florist's shop.
+In the months following, I was in a wheelchair, non-weight bearing on both legs, and unable to independently bathe, go to the toilet, or prepare food myself.
+Forced to slow down, reflect, and tune in with an ailing body and spirit, I began to see more of the support, love, and presence of my family who rallied to take care of me.

-i’ve grown to realize how disembodied i was before crashing my life away as it was.
-Busy living on autopilot, leaving little time to check in with myself, I was acting like i was in the passenger seat of my own life.
-If i had paid a bit more attention to my body, i would have likely realized that i was tired, in need of rest and nourishing ways to express my feelings. i wouldn’t have made the decision to go to yoga at 5am the same day as a work celebration that was expected to go into the night; or i would have found a safe friend to stay with in the city. i wasn’t listening to the wisdom my body was giving me and i wasn’t listening to anyone else, my mother included, who expressed love and concern.
-Little did i realize that i was in the driver’s seat, literally and metaphorically, holding the power to destruct my life in the blink of an eye.
+Prior to this crash, I was so busy living on autopilot and acting like I was in the passenger seat of my own life.
+If I had paid a bit more attention to my body, I wouldn’t have made the decision to go to yoga at 5am the same day as a work celebration that was expected to go into the night; or I would have found a safe friend to stay with in the city.
+Little did I realize that I was in the driver’s seat, literally and metaphorically, holding the power to destruct my life in the blink of an eye.

-Seven years later, i think back to this time of trauma and healing often.
-Since gaining my capacities and independence to walk, run, bathe, and feed myself again, i’ve also studied my body with psychological training, intuitive movement, and somatic therapy. i’ve become deeply attuned to my physical and psychic senses.
-Whenever i fall back into old patterns of giving myself away to external factors in hopes of being filled, i remember this time of my crash.
-The pain and fear on the faces of my parents and brother when they arrived at the hospital to see me for the first time after the crash is especially seared in my mind. i remember too that this precious body is telling me something with every step taken, and that it’s up to me to listen and take care of it with attentiveness and devotion.
+Seven years later, I think back to this time of trauma and healing often.
+Since gaining my capacities and independence to walk, run, bathe, and feed myself again, I’ve also studied my body with psychological training, intuitive movement, and somatic therapy.
+I remember too that this precious body is telling me something with every step taken, and that it’s up to me to listen and take care of it with attentiveness and devotion.